 Click Submit Card/ACH Account –

 If this is a new card or ACH, enter the appropriate account details on screen.
-For existing card or ACH information, verify accuracy and Accept..
+For existing card or ACH information, verify accuracy and Accept.
 Transaction results are displayed on the previous entry screen.

 If this is an EMV transaction, the terminal will display the amount and your customer will receive standard terminal prompts to complete the transaction.
 Please note you have 5 minutes (300 seconds) to complete the transaction or the process will decline.